Center-for-Health-Data-Science/bulkDGD/doc/source/tutorial_1.rst

 Step 2 - Get the trained DGD model
 ----------------------------------

 In order to set up the DGD model and load its trained parameters, we need a configuration file specifying the options to initialize the model and the path to the files containing the parameters of the trained model.
+Here, we model the genes' counts using negative binomial distributions.

-In this case, we will use the ``bulkDGD/ioutil/configs/model/model.yaml`` file.
-We can refer to this file using only the file's name (without extension) since it is located in the ``bulkDGD/ioutil/configs/model`` directory.
+In this case, we will use the ``bulkDGD/configs/model/model.yaml`` file.
+We can refer to this file using only the file's name (without extension) since it is located in the ``bulkDGD/configs/model`` directory.

 We can load the configuration using the :func:`ioutil.load_config_model` function.